jecollas/fate-free-reign/pages/Portgas D. Ace.md

 			- Very closely tied to Sabo’s true home (Dawn Island)
 		- His main weapon is a metal pipe just like the one he used to use as a child back on Dawn Island, and just like the one sabo still uses now, except with a wye joint at the end of it instead of an elbow joint
 	- ### Personality
+		- He's got one.
+I'm sure of it
 	- ### Relationships
 		- [[Sabo]]
 			- [swagever dude]([[Freak Dynamics/MS/Sabo and Ace]])